-Another testimony of this is the slave narrative by Mary Prince, which revealed to the reader how she faced sexualized and abusive treatment from several of her white male slave owners from an early age.
+Another testimony of this is the slave narrative by Mary Prince, which revealed to the reader how she faced sexualized and abusive treatment from several of her white male slave owners from an early age.15

 The notice also informs us that Charlotte ran away with a "NEGROE FELLOW" named Jack.
 He is said to be a sailor, and it is written that both of them were the former property of a man named Mr. James Kennedy.
 McDougall likely listed such information because the pair may have been heading back to Kennedy's property to reunite with loved ones.
 However, Charlotte and Jack's previous connection through Kennedy, also reveals the possibility that the two knew each other from the time of their previous service, either from growing up there or being sold to the same household at the same or different times.
-This information alludes to how slave auctions and sales often caused the separation of family, friends, and loved ones.
+16 This information alludes to how slave auctions and sales often caused the separation of family, friends, and loved ones.
 That being said, the notice does not disclose the relationship between Charlotte and Jack or how close they were; the advertisement does not mention the age of either of them, making it even more uncertain if theirs was a relationship based upon romance, family ties, friendship, or opportunity.
 However, what we do know is that Jack was a sailor, opening up the possibility of an escape by sea.
+17

 This advertisement appeared in the Royal Danish American Gazette three times, the first printed on the 22nd of August as mentioned above.
 The advertisement also appeared three days later, in the edition on the 25th of August, and finally four days later, on the 29th of August.
 This likely meant that Charlotte and Jack were on the run for at least seven days.
 However, it is unclear whether they were recaptured or not.
-McDougall may have given up, deciding that paying for the advertisements was not worth the possibility of recapturing Charlotte and Jack.
+McDougall may have given up, deciding that paying for the advertisements was not worth the possibility of recapturing Charlotte and Jack.18 paper may have noted that a woman named Cash, 26 years old, ran away with a man named Nemo, who was nearly 18 years of age.
+The advertisement stated that the two ran away in the morning of 24th October, but due in part to the weekly printing schedule of the publication. the advertisement was not printed until November 1779.
+Unlike the advertisement about Charlotte and Jack, this one contains far more detailed descriptions of both fugitives, giving the readers of the newspaper a clearer and give their Attendance accordingly.
+Montabat, 30th Officer, 1779.